bkataru/bkataru/README.md

 I started writing code and tinkering with systems as a hobby over a decade ago, beginning my career as a scripter & modder for the GTA series of video games.
 These days, I spend my time recreationally hopping between

+- quantum information and computing
+- numerical methods & analysis
 - scientific computing
-- numerical methods & analysis
-- data science
+- data science and data engineering
+- quantum information and computation
 - AI/ML/DL/CV/NLP
 - robotics & automation
 - web, mobile, & desktop development